Frequently Asked Questions

 How does Cynomi automate cybersecurity and compliance processes?

-What compliance frameworks does Cynomi support?
+Which compliance frameworks does Cynomi support?

-How does Cynomi's reporting improve client engagement?
+How does Cynomi enhance reporting and client engagement?

 Is Cynomi easy to use for non-technical users?